 Aside from making all the data available so that others can scrutinize it, one way to compensate for this possibility is to present all the data in broader SOC groups.
-MedDRA offers the following higher levels: psychiatric; cardiovascular; gastrointestinal; respiratory; and other.
-In Appendix 2, table v, the data coded here under 'Other' is broken down under the additional MedDRA SOC headings - general, nervous system, metabolic, musculoskeletal, endocrine, eye, renal, 'immune system, blood and lymphatic disorders, skin, infectious, reproductive system, ear, injuries, surgical, and pregnancy.
+We chose: psychiatric; cardiovascular; gastrointestinal; respiratory; and other.
+In Appendix 2, the data coded here under 'Other' is broken down under the following additional SOC headings - general, nervous system, metabolic, musculo-skeletal, endocrine, eye, renal, 'immune system, blood and lymphatic disorders, skin, infectious, reproductive system, ear, injuries, surgical, and pregnancy.